 Those interested in becoming a sociologist should hold at least a Bachelor of Arts in Sociology from an accredited university.
 Within this course of study, students learn about social problems, statistics and research methods in sociology.
 They also learn about minority groups in the United States and discuss racism, sexism and how these themes affect social class.
 This degree can be achieved in four years.

 To have better job prospects, it would be within one's interest to acquire a Master of Arts in Sociology.
 While in graduate school, one can choose to specialize in sociology and criminology, sociology and businesses or social psychology.
 The graduate program is designed to hone in on writing and research skills, allowing the student to develop strong research abilities.
 Students are expected to complete a thesis at the end of the graduate program.

-In 2012, the BLS listed the average annual salary for sociologists as $80,820.
-The federal government's executive branch, consulting and scientific research were the three industries that paid the most at that time, offering sociologists average salaries of more than $92,000 per year.
+In 2013, the BLS listed the average annual salary for sociologists as $78,120.
+The federal government's executive branch, scientific research and local government were the three industries that paid the most at that time, offering sociologists average salaries of more than $68,360 per year.